What causes spinal nerve pain?

 Nerve pain in the spine can be caused by several different factors, ranging from disease to injury.
 Often, the root of nerve pain is that a nerve is compressed by a misaligned piece of the spine, such as a disc or vertebra.
 The nerve compression can cause pain that travels the length of the nerve pathway, sometimes resulting in pain that extends from the spine to the extremities.

-If you are experiencing pain in the neck or back, sometimes accompanied by pain in the arm or leg, you should contact your physician to determine if you have a pinched nerve near your spine.
-Your physician can help diagnose the cause of your pain and help you find a treatment option to help you get back to the lifestyle you enjoy.
+If you are experiencing pain in the neck or back, sometimes accompanied by pain in the arm or leg, you should contact your doctor to determine if you have a pinched nerve near your spine.
+He or she can help diagnose the cause of your pain and find you a treatment option that will get you back to the lifestyle you enjoy.
 To learn more about the causes of nerve pain in the spine as well as the treatments available to relieve your condition, read the following article.

 Alternative causes of nerve pain in the spine